monomelodies/reflex/README.md

-# Monomelodies/Reflex
+# monomelodies/reflex
-Reflection utilities for PHP5+
+Reflection utilities for PHP7+

-Reflex aims to offer a bunch of utilities for working with reflections I often found myself (re)implementing in various projects.
-Hopefully they'll come in handy for someone :)
+Reflex offers extensions for PHP's built in reflection classes.
+These offer extra functionality for reflections, while respecting their respective contracts.

 ## Installation